Seham-Nasr/Interpretable-Transformers-for-Time-Series-data/README.md

 # Interpretable-Transformers-for-Time-Series-data
 A collection of resources to study Interpretable Transformers for Time Series data

-# tutorials, lectures, and talks
+# Tutorials, lectures, and talks
 A good starting point is to study some introductory tutorials, lectures, and talks

 - [Transformer Neural Networks, ChatGPT's foundation, Clearly Explained!!!](https://youtu.be/zxQyTK8quyY?t=2](https://youtu.be/zxQyTK8quyY?t=2)https://youtu.be/zxQyTK8quyY?t=2)